minus5/examples-services/00-101/README.md

 Eric Evans [DDD & Microservices: At Last, Some Boundaries!](https://www.youtube.com/watch?v=yPvef9R3k-M&index=18&list=PLinPBP3n4t5t9R7zF1fR8Ck3G3dC9BOmr)

-Services (microservices) kao rjesenje ...?
+Services (microservices) kao rješenje ...?

 Doug McIlroy, the inventor of Unix pipes:
 > (i) Make each program do one thing well.
 To do a new job, build afresh rather than complicate old programs by adding new features.